When: Thursday, August 15, 2019, 10 a.m. to 2 p.m.

 Where: Octoraro Reservoir (Southern Lancaster County).
 Meet at Jim’s Live Bait & Tackle on route 472 (map below)

-Optional: Pending – four hours of Act 48 professional development credits are available to Pennsylvania certified teachers for this event through Chester County Intermediate Unit (CCIU).
-To receive Act 48 credits please bring your PPID number to event.
-You’ll then be contacted by CCIU to go to their website to complete a short evaluation and submit your Act 48 processing fee (TBD).
+Optional: Four hours of Act 48 are available to Pennsylvania certified teachers for this event through Chester County Intermediate Unit (CCIU).
+To receive Act 48 hours, please bring your PPID number to event.
+At the end of the event, you will need to complete a short evaluation and an information card and submit your Act 48 processing fee of $25.
+Check (made payable to Chester County Intermediate Unit) or credit card; no cash.

 Bring your own lunch to this event.
-Dress for the time on and possibly in the water and bring footwear that will get wet.
+Dress for time on and possibly in the water and bring footwear that can get wet.

 This is a two-step registration process: